-It can feel a bit overwhelming as you begin investigating and thinking about how to homeschool, so I want to break it down into 7 simple steps.
+It can feel a bit overwhelming as you begin investigating and thinking about how to homeschool!

 - PRAY for the Lord’s guidance as you consider how you want to teach your children.
 “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.”
 Proverbs 3:5-6.

 2. Find out your state’s laws for homeschooling.
-MACHE (Minnesota Association of Christian Home Educators), Minnesota’s Christian homeschool organization has a list of the laws for MN at www.mache.org.
+Homeschool Minnesota (MACHE) has condensed the Minnesota homeschool laws for you on their website under the MN Law tab at www.mache.org.
 HSLDA the national organization that supports and helps homeschoolers, has a list of every states’ laws on their website.
 Go to hslda.org to find your state’s laws.
 Homeschooling is legal in all 50 states, and every state has a list of requirements for homeschooling there.
 There’ll be laws on reporting to your school district, subjects to teach, testing, and more.

 3. Read about homeschooling and talk with other homeschoolers to learn more.
 Homeschooling is really more of a lifestyle of learning than an educational method.
 You’ll find that you’re teaching your child(ren) all throughout the day, whenever learning opportunities arise.
 Certainly you’ll have some structured learning time, but a lot of learning takes place as questions are asked and regular life provides learning opportunities.
 Here are a few book on homeschooling that I recommend (You can also browse my blog posts for topics that interest you):

 by Debra Bell

 A great book for those just getting started in home education.

 Educating the Wholehearted Child

 Excellent resource for home educators with a lot of helpful information.